DDR-Museum

 This museum gives a very unique and interesting look behind the DDR curtains and even a not-too-history-interested-guy like me can learn something here, without falling asleep... 👍

-Kim Allerslev - 3 weeks ago
+Kim Allerslev - a month ago

 Great insight into life in East Germany, with lots of hands-on exhibits, recreations, a Trabant driving simulator (that is very fun!) and plenty of historical artifacts for you to enjoy.